 A Six-Sigma process is one in which 99.99966% of the products manufactured are statistically expected to be free of defects.
 A business process is improved to remove all defects is a similar aim.
 Six Sigma’s implicit goal is to improve all processes to that level of quality or better.
 Like its predecessors such as LEAN, the Six Sigma principle asserts that:

 - Continuous efforts to achieve stable and predictable process results (i.e., reduce process variation) are of vital importance to business success.

 - Manufacturing and business processes have characteristics that can be measured, analyzed, improved, and controlled.

-Certainly, there are functions within any organisation where the intent of removing variation and error are a necessity and the sales and marketing function are not excluded in that requirement.
+Certainly, there are functions within any organisation where the intent of removing variation and error are a necessity and the sales and marketing functions are not excluded from that requirement.
 However, the question is how frequently do the tasks get performed, and is that enough to warrant a full assignment of Six-Sigma with black belts, green belts, etc. Probably not.

 It would seem that advocates of each of those disciplines are attempting to fit a square peg in a round hole which is ironically going to increase costs without necessarily having a clearly defined outcome and improvement for the business.
 Again, it may work in part, but not as a whole.